AdamBoley/Project-Beergate/README.md

 I remembered that the Django Blog walkthrough project uses the Django Summernote editor.
 Whilst I wanted for this project to move away from the walkthrough project as much as possible, so as to make it as much of my own work as possible, I note that the Summernote editor worked and was easy to implement.
 This proved true for this projet as well - I was able to implement it in about 2 hours of work, compared to the 2 days I had previous spent fruitlessly trying to make the CK Editor and TinyMCE editor work.
 That said, several commits were necessary, as the deployed app initially failed to load with an H10 error.
 Those commits removed remnant code written for the previously-named rich text editors and reworked the settings and forms files.

 Whilst the note about [RateBeer](https://www.ratebeer.com/) above still stands, the implementation of the Summernote editor is as much about me proving to myself that I could do it as it is about providing a good user experience.
 It should go without saying that I am very pleased to have done so.
 Credit goes to [this article](https://djangocentral.com/integrating-summernote-in-django/) and the [Django Summernote documentation](https://github.com/summernote/django-summernote)

+18/9/22:
+Fix spelling error bug in reviews/admin.py causing the mass comment disapprove method to not display